halfdane/dsedley/content/publications/books.md

 (Oxford, May 2004; paperback edn.
 Sept.
 2006)

-### Italian translation, La levatrice del platonismo
+### Italian translation of the above, La levatrice del platonismo
 (Milan, 2011)